wibu-systems/docker-codemeter/README.md

 ### About the image content

 This image contains the CodeMeter Runtime for multiple use cases.
-Those use-cases include, `NetworkServer`, `NetworkClient` and `CmCloud` licenses.
+Those use cases include, `NetworkServer`, `NetworkClient` and `CmCloud` licenses.

 Please refer to our official Documentation on [github](https://github.com/wibu-systems/docker-codemeter) for further information.